dehpour/NC-NSI-DIS/README.md

 NND(*arguments)
 NbarND(*arguments)
 ```
-to calculate the number of events at DUNE-like experiment in the Far Detector (FD) with neutrino and antineutrino mode and Near Detector (ND) with neutrino and antineutrino mode with NC axial nonstandard parameters as follows:
+to calculate the number of events at DUNE-like experiment in the FD with neutrino and antineutrino mode and ND with neutrino and antineutrino mode with NC axial nonstandard parameters as follows:
 ```python
 arguments = [epsilonAu_ee,epsilonAu_mue,epsilonAu_taue,epsilonAu_mumu,epsilonAu_taumu,epsilonAu_tautau,epsilonAd_ee,epsilonAd_mue,epsilonAd_taue,epsilonAd_mumu,epsilonAd_taumu,epsilonAd_tautau,epsilonAs_ee,epsilonAs_mue,epsilonAs_taue,epsilonAs_mumu,epsilonAs_taumu,epsilonAs_tautau]
 ```

 ### Experiments
-By default, the loaded experiment is the `TDR version of DUNE with CP optimized flux`.
+The loaded experiment is the `TDR version of DUNE with CP optimized flux` by default.
 One can use another arbitrary experiment like `EXP` by providing auxiliary files like fluxes and oscillation amplitudes and make their own `experiment_EXP.py` file and then replace
 ```python
 from experiment_EXP import *
 ```